nrfconnect/sdk-nrf/samples/nrf9160/lwm2m_client/sample_description.rst

 .. note::

-   The :guilabel:`Client Configuration` page of the LWM2M Bootstrap server and the :guilabel:`Registered Clients` page of the LWM2M server display only a limited number of devices by default.
+   The **Client Configuration** page of the LwM2M Bootstrap server and the **Registered Clients** page of the LwM2M server display only a limited number of devices by default.
-   You can increase the number of displayed devices from the drop-down menu associated with :guilabel:`Rows per page`.
+   You can increase the number of displayed devices from the drop-down menu associated with **Rows per page**.
-   In both cases, the menu is displayed at the bottom-right corner of the :guilabel:`Client Configuration` pages.
+   In both cases, the menu is displayed at the bottom-right corner of the **Client Configuration** pages.

 2. Set the server address in the client: